JamesVictorAlvarez/MusicGuesser/README.md

-# 🎵 Music Guesser
+# Music Guesser

 A fun web app where you guess songs or artists from 10-second audio clips - like a mini-Heardle clone!

 ## Features

-- 🎧 **Guess the Song Mode**: Listen to a 10-second clip and guess the song name
+- **Guess the Song Mode**: Listen to a 10-second clip and guess the song name
-- 🎤 **Guess the Artist Mode**: Listen to a 10-second clip and guess the artist
+- **Guess the Artist Mode**: Listen to a 10-second clip and guess the artist
-- 🎯 **Score Tracking**: Keep track of your correct guesses
+- **Score Tracking**: Keep track of your correct guesses
+- **Multiplayer Mode**: Play with friends in real-time multiplayer games
-- 🎨 **Beautiful UI**: Modern, gradient-based design with smooth animations
+- **Beautiful UI**: Modern, gradient-based design with smooth animations
-- 🆓 **Free to Use**: Uses Spotify's free Web API
+- **Free to Use**: Uses iTunes API for track data and previews

 ## Setup